edgeimpulse/expert-projects/computer-vision-projects/brainchip-akida-multi-camera-inference.md

 ## Conclusion

 In this project, we have evaluated the Brainchip AKD1000 Akida processor and demonstrated its effectiveness and efficiency in terms of accuracy, latency, bandwidth, and power consumption.
-We also conclude that Edge Impulse FOMO model is highly suitable for contrained and low-power edge devices to achieve fast inferencing without losing much accuracy.
+We also conclude that Edge Impulse FOMO model is highly suitable for constrained and low-power edge devices to achieve fast inferencing without losing much accuracy.
 The public version of the Edge Impulse Studio project can be found here: [https://studio.edgeimpulse.com/public/298672/latest](https://studio.edgeimpulse.com/public/298672/latest).